heptarch/heptarch.github.io/projects.md

 - Enforced cross-disciplinary interaction
 - Collaborative management

-There's clearly overlap between some of these factors, but between them, I think we cover a large part of Bell's recipe for success.
+There's overlap between these factors, but between them, I think we have a reasonable approximation of Bell's recipe for success.

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>